AmiteshBatham15/Myntra-Analytics-Dashboard/README.md

 * Highest loyalty points earned in December (69K) and June (66K).

 * Lower points were recorded in January (55K) and July (55K), showing variance in user loyalty activity across months.

+## Final Conclusion
+The Myntra Analytics Dashboard provides a comprehensive overview of key business metrics, enabling data-driven decision-making.
+By visualizing customer behavior, product performance, sales trends, and loyalty engagement, the dashboard addresses core business challenges like understanding user preferences, reducing cart abandonment, and improving customer retention.
+This project demonstrates the power of Power BI in transforming raw data into actionable insights for strategic growth in the e-commerce domain.